 Not to forget the economicsEconomicsEconomics is an area of social science that studies the production, distribution, and consumption of limited resources within a society., government, and public sectors where statistical data is a significant part of decision-making.
 For example, it is used for public surveys, weather forecasts, sports scoring, and budgetingBudgetingBudgeting is a method used by businesses to make precise projections of revenues and expenditure for a future specific period of time while taking into account various internal and external factors prevailing at that time..

 Role of Statistics in Finance

-- Lets’ take an example of PNU Productions engaged in the production and manufacture of fashion clothes for kids.
-Now, the company is planning to expand into a new line of business, for producing fashion garments for women.
-Before going ahead with its expansion plan, PNU Productions decides to prepare a projection/forecast regarding the expected expenditure to be incurred and expected revenue earning capacity.
+Lets’ take an example to understand the application of statistics.
+PNU Productions manufactures fashion clothes for kids.
+Now, the company is planning to expand into a new line of business, i.e., fashion garments for women.
+However, before expanding, the management prepares a forecast of customer preferences and expectations.

 Types of Statistics

 Given below are the two different forms of statistical approaches:

 Descriptive StatisticsDescriptive StatisticsDescriptive statistics is used to summarize information available in statistics, and there is a descriptive statistics function in Excel as well.
 This built-in tool is found in the data tab, in the data analysis section. refers to data that shows the fundamental aspects of a selected population.
 Also, it establishes how it was organized and presented.
 The data can be analyzed by simply looking at the provided information and referring to how it is arranged.
 It is further classified as follows.